A Complete B.R.A.T. Diet Food List for When Norovirus Hits

 Green beans

-If you’re sticking to a bland diet or experiencing symptoms like diarrhea, raw vegetables can be difficult to digest.
-But plain boiled vegetables, specifically ones like green beans, may be easier for your system to process, and they'll provide a dose of nutrients your body needs to function well and fight off what's plaguing you, Sassos says.
-Folks with ulcers also do better with softer food, says Freuman.
-"A cooked diet is better than the raw stuff," she says.
+Raw vegetables can be difficult to digest, but plain boiled or steamed ones, like green beans, can be easier for your system to process, and they'll provide a dose of nutrients your body needs to function well and fight off what's plaguing you, Sassos says.

 what to eat with an upset stomach